PRESS RELEASE: Agency Statement on State Auditor’s Office Performance Audit Regarding Safety Improvements and Audit Findings

 March 22, 2016

-TUMWATER – Steve Sinclair, Assistant Secretary of Prisons for the Washington Department of Corrections today released the following statement regarding state audit findings related to staff safety and security.
+TUMWATER – Steve Sinclair, Assistant Secretary of Prisons for the Washington State Department of Corrections, (DOC) today released the following statement regarding state audit findings related to staff safety and security.

 “Some of the items identified by the SAO have already been implemented in agency policy, staff position descriptions or in the strategic deployment process.